pekkalacd/groupbreakers.github.io/README.md

-# pekkalacd.github.io
-a free website/tool made for the virtual sports card community on Youtube

 # groupbreakers.io

-This is a website which aims to automate the common randomization tasks of group breakers on Youtube.
+This is a a free website/tool made for the virtual sports card community on Youtube.
+This site aims to lower the customer wait time for randomizations.

 ## Features
 - Multiple and simultaneous randomizations on the same screen